Phishing Incident Response Plan (IRP) / Runbook#

 Initialize

-.
-For each IOCIi
+ENRICHMENT_RESULTS.
+For each IOCIiinEXTRACTED_IOCs:Execute

-.Store results in
+../common_steps/enrich_ioc.mdwithIOC_VALUE=Iiand appropriateIOC_TYPE.Store results in

 Identify IOCs confirmed or strongly suspected to be malicious (